networktocode/autocon2-cicd-workshop/README.md

 # Autocon2 CI/CD Workshop Development Repository

->[!NOTE]
-> Use this repository to collaborately devlope content before publishing to user.

 Hello!
 Welcome to [Autocon2 CI/CD workshop](https://networkautomation.forum/autocon2#workshop) proctored by [Eric Chou](https://github.com/ericchou1/), [Jeff Kala](https://github.com/jeffkala), and assisted by [Tim Fiola](https://github.com/tim-fiola).

 You can find the different lab instructions in each of the folders in this repository.